-I am the founder of ChapterNext, a pastor-search church consultancy based in Chicagoland, as well as an Affiliate Professor of Worship and Church History at Northern Seminary in Lisle, IL.
-During my ministry, I have had the privilege of serving congregations in both the RCA and CRCNA.
+I am an Executive Search Consultant with the Rukes Search Group, as well as a retired CRCNA pastor.
+I have had the privilege of serving congregations in both the RCA and CRCNA.
 When I am not working, I am hanging out with my family or reading a book or fishing in the Upper Peninsula of Michigan or serving as the Commissioner of the Chicago Suburban Baseball League or playing piano.

 If your church is looking to meet a need in the community and your campus includes ample green space, consider setting aside space for a garden where families can scatter or bury the cremated remains of their loved ones.